 Maybe you’ve always dreamed of owning your own home.
 You’ve weighed the pros and cons of whether to build or buy, and you’ve decided to build!
 Congrats!
 But inquiring minds want to know…how much does it cost to build a house these days?
 And what costs will you have to pay that you don’t see coming?

-We’ll cut to the chase—for you nerds out there, the average cost to build a house in 2017 was $428,000.(1) That estimate is based on a 2,800 square-foot, single-family house—which makes the cost to build a house about $153 per square foot.
+The average cost to build a house in 2017 was $428,000.(1) That estimate is based on a 2,800 square-foot, single-family house—which makes the cost to build a house about $153 per square foot.
 That’s the technical answer.

 But before you rush off to the bank, hang on!
 There are different strokes for different folks.
 The cost to build a house is based on changing factors like size, location, labor, materials and current real estate trends, which make it impossible to nail down a perfectly accurate, one-size-fits-all answer.
 So let’s break down the average cost to build a house into each stage.
 Put on your hard hat, and read on.